 These are aspirational chapter headings, but they aren’t strategy.
 They don’t really say how you intend to pursue those aspirations or clear the biggest obstacles.
 This is where micro-battles come in.
 They develop the skills you need to move from chapter headings to the actual novel.

 Translate strategic intent into a micro-battle, by defining the most important failure point and a hypothesis on how to deal with it.
 I was on a panel with two CEOs of leading multinationals not long ago, and we were talking about micro-battles.
-I raised this issue of translating strategy into micro-battles by identifying failure points, and one of the CEOs turned to the other and said, “Isn’t it fascinating that the bigger your company gets, the more likely it is that all strategy initiatives take exactly 18 months…to fail.”
+I raised this issue of translating strategy into micro-battles by identifying failure points, and one of the CEOs turned to the other and said, “Isn’t it odd that the bigger you get as a company, the more a single rule applies: Every strategic initiative takes exactly 18 months…to fail.”

 The CEO went on to say, “One of the most important requirements of a leader is to translate a strategic initiative into the most important failure point and to focus the organization on that big problem early.
 It will demand lots of testing and lots of low-cost failure from the outset.”